agourlay/omnibus/README.md

 ## Integration with ElasticSearch

-It is possible to index to content of topics into ElasticSearch.
+It is possible to index the content of topics into ElasticSearch.

 ```
 omnibus {